 The Sanctuary Ocean Count was initiated as a means to provide Hawai‘i residents and visitors with the opportunity to observe humpback whales in their breeding grounds by conducting a yearly shore-based census during the peak breeding season.
 Although the census does not claim to provide scientifically accurate results, it serves as a tool to supplement scientific information gathered from other research activities.
 The count also provides some information on how whales use in-shore waters on an average peak season day.
 The Sanctuary Ocean Count serves to promote public awareness about humpback whales, the Sanctuary, and shore-based whale watching opportunities.

-The Sanctuary Ocean Count is held concurrently on O`ahu, Kaua`i, the Big Island, and Kaho'olawe.
+The Sanctuary Ocean Count is held concurrently on O`ahu, Kaua`i, and Hawaiʻi Island.
 By assisting in the count, volunteers will be helping to monitor the number of humpback whales and other marine mammals around our islands and ensure their health and safety for generations to come.

 The first count was conducted in February 1996 on O'ahu, with approximately 150 volunteers.
 In 1999, the Big Island was added to the effort.
 Kaua'i began participating in 2000 and Kaho'olawe began participating in 2002.
 To date, the Sanctuary Ocean Count covers 60 sites on four islands, with an enlistment of over 2000 volunteers.
 In the future, the Sanctuary hopes to expand this project to other islands.